Urigo/graphql-scalars/README.md

 When expected as an input type, only RFC 3339 compliant date-time strings are accepted.
 All other input values raise a query error indicating an incorrect type.

 > Taken from [graphql-iso-date](https://github.com/excitement-engineer/graphql-iso-date/)

+### LocalDate

+A local date string (i.e., with no associated timezone) in "YYYY-MM-DD" format, e.g. "2020-01-01".
+The value is serialized and deserialized as a string as a signal to both clients and resolvers that special care must be taken with the value when converting it to any date/time type that includes a timezone, e.g., a JavaScript `Date`.

+### LocalTime

+A local time string (i.e., with no associated timezone) in 24-hr "HH:mm[:ss[.SSS]]" format, e.g. "14:25".
+The seconds and milliseconds portions are optional.
+Similar to `LocalDate`, the value is serialized and deserialized as a string as a signal to both clients and resolvers that special care must be taken with the value when converting it to any date/time type that includes a date or timezone, e.g., a JavaScript `Date`.

 ### Duration